siaulich/mva-trainer/README.md

 ## Machine Learning Models
-Machine learning-based reconstruction models are to be implemented by inheriting from the `KerasMLWrapper` class, which is defined in the `core/base_classes/keras_ml_wrapper.py` file.
+Machine learning-based reconstruction models can be implemented by inheriting from the `KerasMLWrapper` class, which is defined in the `core/base_classes/keras_ml_wrapper.py` file.
 This class provides the basic funcationality for machine learning-based reconstruction models.

 ### Model Architectures